These delicious soft and moist homemade pumpkin muffins will quickly become a family favorite recipe all year long!

 How to make pumpkin muffins

-Gather your ingredients, and preheat the oven to 350 degrees Fahrenheit.
+The first steps are to gather your ingredients, read through all of the instructions, and preheat the oven to 350 degrees Fahrenheit.

-In a large mixing bowl, whisk together the pumpkin puree, milk, vinegar, vanilla extract, and optional vegetable or melted coconut oil.
+In a large mixing bowl, whisk together the pumpkin puree, milk of choice, vinegar, vanilla extract, and optional vegetable or melted coconut oil.

-Let these ingredients sit for ten minutes while you sift dry ingredients in a bowl.
+Let these ingredients sit for at least ten minutes while you sift dry ingredients in a bowl.
 Alternatively, you can whisk the wet ingredients together the night before and refrigerate in a covered container.

 Combine the dry and wet ingredients, stirring until just evenly mixed.
 Do not over stir, which could result in a tough texture.

-Smooth the muffin batter into a greased cupcake tin or muffin liners.
+Smooth the pumpkin muffin batter into a greased cupcake tin or muffin liners.

 Bake on the center rack of the oven for nineteen minutes, or until the pumpkin pastries are domed and golden.
 A toothpick inserted into the center of a muffin should come out mostly clean.